-Bear in mind that the equator divides Kenya and conditions, especially in summer, tend to be hot and humid.
+Bear in mind that the Equator divides Kenya and the weather tends to be hot and humid, especially in summer.

 - Banking hours at most commercial banks are Monday to Friday from 09h00 to 15h00 and on the first and last Saturday of the month.